BenjWolf/LKrandomizer/README.md

 * Warrior of Wyht item always shows wyht key model
 * Key item inventory will carry between save games/new games, need to reset to empty inventory
 * Pause menu only shows first 5 key items
+* With 'Allow hidden cards to be items': possibility of softlock when getting item from hidden card and then interacting with another object (occured with Burial Grounds 'card under cart' having item and then checking fairy in well)

 ## Special Thanks